plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

          Taxa:                       154
          Sites:                      1
          States:                     4
+    Checkpoint:                      False
+    Re Set Itterations:              False
+    Re Set Seed:                     False

-Now type `run` and hit enter to perform the analysis, which will consist of estimating the parameters of the independent model on each of the 99 trees contained in the _pelly.tre_ file.
+:large_blue_diamond: Now type `run` and hit enter to perform the analysis, which will consist of estimating the parameters of the independent model on each of the 99 trees contained in the _pelly.tre_ file.

 You will notice that BayesTraits created a new file: _pelly.txt.Log.txt_.

-**Rename this file** _ml-independent.txt_ so that it will not be overwritten the next time you run BayesTraits:
+:large_blue_diamond: **Rename this file** _ml-independent.txt_ so that it will not be overwritten the next time you run BayesTraits:

     mv pelly.txt.Log.txt ml-independent.txt

-Open the _ml-independent.txt_ file in nano (or bring it back to your laptop and use BBEdit (Mac) or Notepad++ (Windows) to view it).
-Scrolling past the first 33 lines, you should see the start of the parameter samples:
+:large_blue_diamond: Download the _ml-independent.txt_ file to your laptop and use BBEdit (Mac) or Notepad++ (Windows) to view it.
+Scrolling past the first 36 lines, you should see the start of the parameter samples:

     Tree No	Lh	alpha1	beta1	alpha2	beta2	Root - P(0,0)	Root - P(0,1)	Root - P(1,0)	Root - P(1,1)
     1	-157.362972	53.767527	34.523176	35.319157	20.707416	0.249998	0.250002	0.249998	0.250002